-- Try and understand as much as possible about dementia, as the more you know the easier it is to live with.
+- Try and understand as much as possible about dementia, as the more you know the will help to support your loved one

 Practical Tips When Caring for Someone with Dementia

-Although understanding dementia and the effects it can have can help us to understand what the person is going through, there are practical ways in which we can help that person too.
-Some of the following could help on a day-to-day basis with someone in the early stages of dementia, working together with your loved one to help them feel supported, rather than ‘taking over’ or making them feel silly:
+Although understanding dementia and the effects it can have can help us to appreciate the difficulties a person is experiencing, there are practical ways in which we can help that person too.
+Some of the following may be helpful on a day-to-day basis for someone in the earlier stages of dementia.
+By working together with your loved one you can help them feel supported, rather than feel as though you are ‘taking over’ or making them feel silly:

 - Keep important things like money, glasses, and keys in the same place.

 - Place important numbers by the phone, where they can be seen easily.